MD4HASH/poc-coalfire/README.md

 # Operational Instructions

-- This role generates two TLS pairs and stores the private key of both in the `secrets/` directory.
+- This role generates two SSH pairs and stores the private key of both in the `secrets/` directory.
 One is for access to the mangement server, and the other for the mangement server to access the application servers.  **Ensure that this directory is in your .gitignore file**, as it is in this repository.
 - When terraform completes, it will output the variable `alb_dns_name.` Enter this in a web browser.
 Ensure that the url starts with `http://` and is not automatically changed to `https://` by the browser.
 (See "Recommended Improvements" section of this readme).
 It will also output the public IP of the management server.

 ![alb-name](images/alb-name.png)